manjulananduri/manjulananduri.github.io/_posts/2023-03-23-bard-prompts-for-everyone.md

 30. Write an AI art piece that is inspired by a specific detective story.
 31. Write an AI art piece that is inspired by a specific spy story.

-Some examples generated from Bard AI using the first prompt above:
+Some examples generated from Gemini AI using the first prompt above:

 1. A spacesuit that is made of a material that is both strong and lightweight.
 2. A spacesuit that is designed to protect the wearer from the harsh environment of space.